rajat1333/FindYourTechStar/README.md

 1. Technology Domains: Where techies can connect with each other if both users swipe each other's profile and get matched.
 2. General Domains: We can extend this portal may be later to have other use cases as well apart from teammate finder for a project.
 Such as for finding roommates, hiking groups, etc. Here user will have ability to create a new domain to find people within that domain.

-Approach:Webapp using React for frontend, node/java for backend.
+Approach:Webapp using React for frontend, node/java for backend .

 Persona: Students, Teachers, Employers